Barrsum/NeuroCalc-Smart-Ai-Calculator/README.md

 Refer to this repo's Readme for the backend setup:
 [Backend Node Server Repo](https://github.com/Barrsum/Simple-Node-Backend-Server-For-Nvidia-AI-Processing)

+create a '.env' file in root folder with value "VITE_API_URL=https://YOUR-BACKEND-URL"

 **Option B: Configure Frontend to point to your Proxy** Open `src/services/aiService.js` and update the `API_URL` to point to your running local proxy or production backend: